 Just remember – “don’t believe everything you read” and “consider the source” of your information.
 If sites do not identify themselves and do not provide scientific references, they are not to be trusted.
 Local attorneys, judges, and even individuals in the intelligence community have placed their trust in Dr. Updegraff, and they all have one thing in common: a trusted source of information about Dr. Updegraff.

-The good news is that this promotes honest discussion about the topic, which Dr. Updegraff has been candid about with patients and peers since the beginning of his practice and before, when he was a researcher.
+The good news is that this promotes honest discussion about the topic, which Drs.
+Updegraff and Foster have been candid about with patients and peers since the beginning of practice and before while in school and fellowships.
 Interestingly, a recent peer-reviewed study demonstrated that extended-wear contacts have a higher risk than LASIK of causing sight-threatening outcomes – and this study looked at the older, “blade-flap” LASIK rather than all-laser LASIK.
 After several years of performing both forms of LASIK, Dr. Updegraff has witnessed safer outcomes with blade-free LASIK.
 Ultimately, he believes bladeless LASIK will deliver a better safety profile than extended-wear contacts.

-Dr. Updegraff has never minimized the risk of surgery, but it is only fair to put risks in perspective and to base them on scientific evidence.
+Drs.
+Updegraff and Foster have never minimized the risk of surgery, but it is only fair to put risks in perspective and to base them on scientific evidence.
 To shed light on Dr. Updegraff as a person, early in his career, he was asked to be the medical director of a corporate LASIK center.
 When he was asked to stop calling LASIK a “surgery” and instead tell patients it was a “procedure,” he refused, promptly left, and went on to build one of the most respected LASIK practices in the world – which he based on frank discussion, honesty, and trust.
-Dr. Updegraff is a patient advocate and readily helps patients throughout the world who may have had a complication from LASIK.
-He has also been dedicated to developing a unique safety system so that the more common complications can be avoided.
+Drs.
+Updegraff and Foster are patient advocates and readily help patients throughout the world who may have had a complication from LASIK.
+Updegraff Vision has been dedicated to developing a unique safety system so that the more common complications can be avoided.

 But even though Dr. Updegraff has performed LASIK on snipers, Navy SEALs, federal agents, and pilots, LASIK is not for everyone.
 Because of this, 20 percent of patients examined in our complimentary screening are counseled not to have LASIK.
 Instead, half of them are better suited to different procedures, such as PRK, implantable contact lenses, or clear lens replacement and the other half are told to stay with their contacts and glasses.
 Some of our nicest word-of-mouth referrals come from patients we have “turned away.”